See our other plugins, too!

 1. In the Fades tab of the Media Pool panel, click Additional fades, then drag-and-drop SpiceMaster 2.5 onto a simple crossfade between two video tracks in the same track, or onto a separate track between two overlapped clips in adjacent higher and lower tracks.
 Drag the right or left edge of the transition, if needed, to adjust its duration.

-2. Right-click (or double-click, depending on how you applied the transition), then choose Settings... to open the SpiceMaster main window.
+2. Right-click the small A/B icon in the transition (or anywhere in the transition if it is on a separate track), then choose Settings... to open the SpiceMaster main window.
 Then see the Basics Within SpiceMaster section below on this page.

 Cool SpiceMaster Tips